rage/java-programming/data/part-1/4-variables.md

 <!-- Kun ohjelmakoodissa viitataan muuttujaan sen nimellä -- tässä halutaan tulostaa merkkijono "Muuttujan arvo on " sekä muuttujan `luku` arvo, muuttujan `luku` arvo haetaan sen nimellä löytyvästä lokerosta. -->

-Whenever a variable is referenced by its name in a program -- here, we want to print the string "The value of the variable is " followed by the value of the `number` variable -- its value is retrieved from a container that has its name.
+Whenever a variable is referenced by its name in a program -- here, we want to print the string "The value of the variable is " followed by the value of the `number` variable -- its value is retrieved from a container that has the corresponding name.

 ![](../img/drawings/part1.4-variable-change-2.png)